MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 under **Compilers, build tools, and runtimes** select **Visual C++ compilers and libraries for ARM/ARM64**.

-### Install Windows SDK for Windows 10, versions 1607 and 1703
+### Install the Windows SDK for Windows 10, versions 1607 and 1703

 For systems that run Windows 10, version 1607 or Windows 10, version 1703, also download and install the Windows SDK:
 [Windows SDK for Windows 10.0.15063.468](https://go.microsoft.com/fwlink/p/?LinkID=845298).